Mikerniker/100_Days_of_Python/Day85/README.md

 I would like to add more features in the future, like the ability to adjust opacity and rotation of the watermark.
 I would also like to improve on the user-friendliness and intuitiveness of the interface, making it easier for users to navigate and use the application.

 **Biggest learning:**
+- I learned how to resize an image to a desired size, using the Python Imaging Library (PIL) and the `resize` method.
+Also found that the 'ANTIALIAS' filter is no longer available (ChatGPT recommended), so I used the 'LANCZOS' filter instead.